manureta/suite/docs/usermanual/source/processing/processes/vector/centroid.rst

 * If a feature collection consisting of point geometries is supplied, the output will be identical to the input.

 Examples
 --------

 Finding the centroids of the polygons in the ``medford:zoning`` layer:

   - ``features``: ``medford:zoning``

-  :download:`Download complete XMl request <xml/centroidexample.xml>`.
+  :download:`Download complete XML request <xml/centroidexample.xml>`.

   .. figure:: img/centroid-med.png